unional/typescript-blackbook/pages/markdown.md

   - js
   - ts
   - rb
-- Intent with 2 spaces
+- Intent the same way as you normally would (e.g. 2 spaces)

+  > Why?
+This would make copy and paste code to and from markdown much easier.